Cost of Laying Turf

 Before you hire a digger, do measure the access areas to your lawn to ensure you don’t damage narrow passageways, or sheds etc.

-As well as future work on the garden, you may also wish to consider whether you will want to do future work on your house – replacement double glazing, external rendering, extensions, conservatories and roofing repairs are all likely to require either access via your lawn, or damage to it.
+As well as future work on the garden, you may also wish to consider whether you will want to do future work on your house.
+The following jobs are all likely to require either access via your lawn or damage to it:

 Laying turf is like any other home and garden project – the amount you pay can fluctuate wildly.
-But you can potentially work out a rough budget if you calculate the cost factoring in 8 key factors:
+But, you can potentially work out a rough budget if you calculate the cost considering these key factors:

-Size of garden: this is an easy one to get your head around.
-A 1000m2 garden will require a lot more turf than a 50m2 garden.
-But that’s not to say it will always cost more to have a larger garden – consideration of the other factors below will make a big difference.
+A 1,000m² garden will require a lot more turf than a 50m² garden.
+But, that’s not to say it will always cost more to have a larger garden – considering the other factors below will make a big difference.

 Type of Turf

-Quality of turf: It is the same with quality - a hardwearing, disease-resistant basic lawn will cost more than less well-bred basic lawn turf.
-A high-quality ornamental turf might cost you up to £6.90 per square metre, whereas at the other end of the scale you may be able to get a basic off-the-shelf turf for around £2.40 per square metre.
+It is the same with quality - a hardwearing, disease-resistant basic lawn will cost more than less well-bred basic lawn turf.
+A high-quality ornamental turf might cost you up to £6.90 per m², whereas at the other end of the scale, you may be able to get a basic off-the-shelf turf for around £2.40 per m²

 There are two key variables here.
-The first is the regional location – a more affluent area will likely charge more for turf than elsewhere, as well as increasing the cost of the skilled labour (see below).
+The first is the regional location – a more affluent area will likely charge more for turf than elsewhere, as well as increasing the cost of skilled labour.

 The second is the access to the location – locating the right kind of turf and then transporting it to a cottage on the side of a mountain in Wales will cost substantially more than locating and transporting it to a property in the suburbs of a city, where transport infrastructure and turf-growers are likely to be more easily accessible.